swipswaps/gemini-code-review-tool/README.md

 ## User Guide

-1.  **Enter Repository URL:** In the input box at the top left, enter the full URL of a **public** GitHub repository (e.g., `https://github.com/microsoft/TypeScript-Node-Starter`).
+1.  **Enter Repository URL:** In the input box at the top left, enter the full URL of a **public** GitHub repository.
+The app will automatically fetch the file tree.
-2.  **Fetch Files:** Click the **"Fetch Files"** button.
-The application will contact the GitHub API, and the file browser below the input box will populate with a list of reviewable files from the repository.
-3.  **Select a File:** Click on any file in the browser.
-Its content will load and appear in the main view on the right.
+2.  **Select Files:** Use the checkboxes in the file browser to select one or more files you want to review.
-4.  **Review Code:** Click the purple **"Review Code"** button at the top of the main view.
+3.  **Start Review:** Click the **"Review Selected"** button at the bottom of the file browser.
+4.  **Observe the Process:** The main view will populate with an accordion.
+Each selected file has its own collapsible section with a status indicator.
+The review process for all files starts automatically.
+5.  **Analyze the Results:**
+    -   Click on a file's header in the accordion to expand its review panel.
-5.  **Observe the Process:** The main view will be replaced by a panel showing "Gemini's thought process..."
-Watch as the review comments are streamed in real-time.
-This confirms the AI is actively working on your request.
+    -   Watch as the "thought process" comments are streamed in real-time.
-6.  **Analyze the Results:** Once the review is complete, the view will update to show two panels:
-    - A **Code Diff** panel at the top, highlighting the exact changes between the original and corrected code.
-Lines in red are deletions, and lines in green are additions.
-    - A **Review Comments** panel below, containing the detailed, markdown-formatted explanations from the AI.
+    -   Once complete, the comments will be formatted, and the side-by-side diff will show the proposed changes.
+    -   Click on line number references like `[L15-18]` in the comments to highlight the code in the diff viewer.
+    -   Use the **"Auto-Fix & Format"** button for quick stylistic cleanups.
+6.  **Start a New Review:** Click the **"New Review"** button to clear the results and select new files.